 - Usually, one phase is hydrophilic and the other lipophilic.
 The components of the analyte interact differently with these two phases.

 - Depending on the polarity they spend more or less time interacting with the stationary phase and are thus retarded to a greater or lesser extent.

 - This leads to the separation of the different components present in the sample.

 Partition Chromatography Principle

 The separation of the components from the sample mixture is carried out by the process of partition of the components between 2 phases.
-Both the phases are in liquid form.
-In this process the immiscible solid surface coated with the liquid surface on the stationary phase is in the mobile phase.
-The liquid surface is immobilized by stationary phase which results in making it stationary phase.
+Both phases are in liquid form.
+In this process, the immiscible solid surface coated with the liquid surface on the stationary phase is in the mobile phase.
+The liquid surface is immobilized by a stationary phase which results in making its a stationary phase.
 The mobile phase moves from the stationary phase and components get separated.
 The separation depends on different partition coefficient.

 Partition Chromatography Diagram

 Partition Chromatography Procedure

 Below we have explained the procedure to conduct Paper Chromatography Experiment for easy understanding

 Apparatus required – chromatography jar, liquid impregnated paper (stationary phase), capillary tube (to apply sample mixture), mobile phase (example chloroform, methanol, acetone, ethanol).